ArunYogeshwaran/FlutterTimeTracker/README.md

 ## Running the project with Firebase

-This project uses `com.codingwithflutter.timetrackerfluttercourse` as the default package name.
+This project uses `com.ayogeshwaran.codingwithflutter.timetrackerfluttercourse` as the default package name.

 You can clone this repo and reuse this package name if you want, but you will need to register the project with your on Firebase account.